Estonian Apple Cake

 So is this simple apple cake a Canadian Apple Cake? or an Estonian Apple Cake???

 The funny thing is, Pille herself doesn't see how her Canadian apple cake is authentically Canadian and my version perhaps originated in Estonia but is only loosely Estonian.
-It is, however, much similar to omenakakku, the Finnish apple cake I learned to make while living in nearby Finland as an exchange student.
+It is, however, much similar to omenakakku, the Finnish apple cake I learned to make while living across the Baltic Sea in nearby Finland as an exchange student.

 What I do know is this: this apple cake has been a favorite since 2005.
 It calls for so many apples, you'll wonder if they're too many.
 (They're not.)
 It's rich with cinnamon.
 It's easy to make on a whim.